bom-radar/rapic/README.md

-# Rainfields Rapic Support Library
+# Rapic Protocol Support Library

 This library implements the rapic client protocol and makes it easy for you to integrate live radar data into your application.